Lagrange-Labs/zkmr-avs-contracts/README.md

 ## Key structs and contracts
 ### StrategyParams
-Represents an Eigenlayer strategy and weight multiplier.
+Represents an Eigenlayer strategy and shares multiplier.

 ```solidity
 struct StrategyParams {